-When Volcano Bay opened I wrote up a blog post on visiting Volcano Bay, the newest theme park at Universal Orlando Resort.
+When Volcano Bay opened I wrote up a blog post on visiting Volcano Bay, the 3rd theme park at Universal Orlando Resort.
 I tried to make it as complete as possible, but then I started getting emails asking what people can and cannot take into Volcano Bay, and what people should wear to Volcano Bay.
 So here you go!

 What You Can Take into Volcano Bay Orlando